zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-environment/prepare-environment.md

 # Prepare Your Environment

 ## Introduction
-Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy the following two compute instances for this workshop.
+Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy the following two compute instances (using virtual machines) for this workshop.
 Both compute instances have an easy-to-use noVNC desktop, which you can access via a browser.
 - `workshop-staged` - You use this compute instance only during the lab called **Install Oracle Database 19c with Automatic Root Script Execution**.
 If you are not going to do this lab, you can skip Task 2.
 - `workshop-installed` - You use this compute instance for all of the other labs.